hexedtech/codemp-intellij/README.md

 # codemp-intellij
 > [!WARNING]
-> `codmep-intellij` is still under active development.
+> `codemp-intellij` is still under active development.
 It is not in a usable state yet, coming soon!

 This is the reference `codemp` [IntelliJ Platform](https://www.jetbrains.com/opensource/idea/) plugin, maintained by [hexedtech](https://hexed.technology).